Do you need a business model?

 - Trends: What are the key trends that may affect the business idea?
 Could some of the key trends render the business idea obsolete in the future e.g. technical and legal trends.
 Are key trends going to boost the business idea in the future.
-Socio-economic trends play a very big role.
+Socioeconomic trends play a very big role.
 Better education, food and health care cause people to live much longer.
 This has an extensive impact on the product and service demands of older people.

 - Competitors: Which other companies are already operating in this area?
 What are their key products and services?
 Who are the key role players in this area?
 How will you compete?

 - Macro environment: Which macro-factors must be in place to make the idea reality?
-The macro environment consists of forces that originate outside of an organisation and generally cannot be altered by actions of the organization.
-E.g. The sociocultural dimensions of the environment consist of customs, lifestyles, and values that characterise the society in which the business operates.
+The macro environment consists of forces that originate outside of an organization and generally cannot be altered by actions of the organization.
+E.g. The socio-cultural dimensions of the environment consist of customs, lifestyles, and values that characterize the society in which the business operates.
 In many developing countries people changed from active life styles to sedentary lifestyles and consuming unhealthy foods in too great quantities.
 This has an chain effect on what is demanded by them.
 Because of life style change 90 million people in China are suffering from diabetes today.

 A business model that works and makes sense today might be outdated and obsolete in the near future.
 You need to have a good understanding of a model’s environment and how it might evolve in the future in order to adapt or redefine the business model.
 The future is never certain but trend analysis and scenario building will be of great assistance.
 Painting pictures of the future makes it much easier to generate potential business models.